 Utilising the capital funding available through the BCF has only proved viable due to Public Health providing revenue funding to support the Warm Homes on Prescription project for 2017-18.
 This funding will be used to cover the costs required to deliver home visits, as required, and the coordination and management of the project.

 The project has been successful in creating new referral pathways with NHS frontline staff, Environmental Health Officers and local charities, however, engaging GP’s has proved to be challenging.
 As well as creating new pathways, the project has been successful in building on the existing services delivered by Nottinghamshire Fire and Rescue Service (NFRS), the Nottingham Energy Partnership (NEP) and the AGE UK Connect Service.

-The project is governed by a Project Board and, looking forward, has been included as a key work strand in the Nottinghamshire Sustainability Transformation Plan (STP), enabling expansion into Nottingham City and delivery of targets set out in the Housing Chapter of the Nottinghamshire JSNA.
+The project has been included as a key work strand in the Nottinghamshire Sustainability Transformation Plan (STP), enabling expansion into Nottingham City and delivery of targets set out in the Housing Chapter of the Nottinghamshire JSNA.